redsymbol/genstatic/README.txt

 For a full list of options, execute "genstatic.py -h".

-srcdir and destdir are directories.  srcdir contains files - HTML, CSS, Javascript, etc. - in the form of Django templates.
-It normally also contains a magic subdirectory, named "_" (underscore), that can contain inheritable base templates.
+srcdir and destdir are directories.  srcdir contains files - HTML, CSS, Javascript, images, etc. Some or all of these files may be Django templates.  srcdir normally also contains a magic subdirectory, named "_" (underscore), that can contain inheritable base templates.
 These are all files you create.

 Files in srcdir, other than those under "_", are rendered as Django templates, and written into destdir (which is created, and by default,